How Much Do Plumbers Make?

 If you think plumbing might be the industry for you, make sure you’re clued up on projected incomes so you know what to look for–and what to avoid–when you start applying for roles in the UK.

-• Newly qualified plumbers can earn £30,000 per year (pre-tax), making it a lucrative career move.
+- Newly qualified plumbers can earn £29,000 per year (pre-tax), making it a worthwhile career move.

-For individuals wanting a change of industry and want to ensure it’s something that will stick around, plumbing is a surefire career.
+For individuals wanting a change of industry and want to ensure it’s a rewording profession and something that will provide long-term employment, plumbing is a good career option.

 FAQs